 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subjects comprise an ex Local Authority end terraced two storey villa.
-Accommodation ON GROUND FLOOR: Entrance Hallway, Lounge, Kitchen.
-ON FIRST FLOOR: Landing, two Bedrooms and Bathroom.
+Description The property is a two storey mid-terrace house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Kitchen and WC.
+First Floor: Landing, three Bedrooms and Bathroom.